Some info has been automatically translated. Show original language

 Rent an entire log house on the Iizuna Highlands.
 Amane Guest House

-This is a quiet villa area located at an altitude of about 1000 meters, on the Iizuna Highlands.
-Built in 2022, a simple log house with plenty of wood aroma.
-You can find lots of beautiful scenery in just a 10-minute walk.
-Check out Mt.
-Iinu from Oaza Hoshiike.
-About 3 minutes on foot from the nearest bus stop (Iineta Higashi Ward)!
-The next closest bus stop (Iinetate) is about a 7-minute walk.
-You can also get here by public transportation.
-Walking distance to restaurants such as Mori-no-Eki, Iizuna Soba, ramen, hamburgers, etc. About 25 minutes by car from Nagano Station and Zenkoji Temple.
-Togakushi Shrine is about a 15-minute drive away.
-It is also a great base for golfing and skiing in the direction of Togakushi, Kurohime, and Myoko.
-Please also use it for the Togakushi Kodo, Amatomi Trail, and climbing Mt.
-Iinu.
-If you want to go to a hot spring, Tengunokan at Lake Reisenji is about a 15-minute drive away.
-The public bath is about a 5-minute drive to Asobiba.
-Discounts on bathing fees.
-We lend projectors and screens free of charge.
-Play games or screenings on a big screen.
-We also recommend relaxing with a barbecue, campfire, or tent sauna.
-A set of BBQ equipment, tarps, sauna tents, stoves, etc. Please book in advance for rentals.
-Of course, you can bring your own.
+This is Iizuna Kogen, a quiet villa area at an altitude of about 1000 m.
+A simple log house built new in 2022, with a strong scent of wood.
+You can discover many beautiful views in a 10-minute walk.
+Please be sure to take a look at Mt.
+Iizuna from Lake Daiza-Hoshi.
+It's about a 3-minute walk from the nearest bus stop (Iizuna Higashi-ku)!
+The next closest bus stop (Iizuna Kogen) is about a 7-minute walk away.
+You can also get here by public transport.
+Restaurants such as Mori no Eki, Iizuna Soba, ramen, and hamburgers are also within walking distance.
+About 25 minutes by car from Nagano Station and Zenkoji Temple.
+About 15 minutes by car to Togakushi Shrine.
+It is also an ideal base for golf and skiing in the Togakushi, Kurohime and Myoko areas.
+Please also use it for climbing the Togakushi Kodo, Amatomi Trail, and Mt.
+Iizuna.
+If you would like to visit a hot spring, it is about 15 minutes by car to Tengu no Yakata on Lake Reisenji.
+For a large public bath, Asobiba is about 5 minutes away by car.
+There is a discount on the bath fee.
+We lend out a projector and screen free of charge.
+Play games or have a screening party on the big screen.
+We also recommend relaxing with a barbecue, a campfire, or a tent sauna.
+Please book in advance for the rental of a complete BBQ set, tarpaulin, sauna tent, stove, etc. Please book all rentals in advance.
+Of course, you can also bring your own.

 Top Guest favourite